sigma-andex/purescript-morello/README.md

         {
             details : {
                 title:
-                    -- ...by picking data from the input... pick (professionL |> titleL ) validateTitle :: Validator PersonInput Title , salary:
+                    -- ...picking data from the input record... pick (professionL |> titleL ) validateTitle :: Validator PersonInput Title , salary:
                     -- ...and validating it using validators.